Building Authority: Why Thought Leadership Content Matters for Attorneys

 Q: How do we measure thought leadership impact?

 Track: (1) Articles published and where, (2) Speaking engagements and topics, (3) Media mentions, (4) Website traffic increase, (5) Inquiry source tracking (do people mention they read your article?), (6) Referral source feedback ("I referred you because I read your article").
+This same authority-building approach is what allows firms to move upmarket and win high-value cases without chasing volume.

 #law#firm#thought#leadership